chronicsilly/FNF-CNE-Devs.github.io/wiki/index.md

 Credits:
-- Ne_Eo - some styling and basically making the entire structure of the website.
+- [LOSER] - some styling and basically making the entire structure of the website.
 - Frakits - useless documentation and tons of styling.
 - Nex_isDumb - other documentations, keeping the api up to date (mostly) plus few other stuff.
 - swordcube - helping hand for documentation.